 Swift Trust is the psychological phenomenon that outsiders dropped into a team assume from the start that their fellows are trustworthy.
-With an estimation that up to 40% of the creative and professional work in the United States carried out by freelancers that would tend to lend credence to that as a contributing factor that loose teams can be highly productive.
+With an estimation that up to 40% of the creative and professional work in the United States carried out by freelancers that would tend to lend credence to that as a contributing factor that loose teams can be highly productive, this could be one of the reasons why many productive freelancers make use of a contractor invoice template.
 Modern tools allow project teams to pull in resources, both internal and external, to achieve wonders and this begins to touch on the intranet, and extranet world.
 Stowe sees this trend exploding but sees the current range of collaborative tools to be far too limited.
 For a start these tend to be places that you must go to — a SharePoint team site or a BaseCamp project and it lacks a common interchangeable protocol, but crucially if you are drawing in freelance resources the process of negotiation is external to the process.
 Many freelancing platforms such as eLance or oDesk that include these sort of tools have a much more integrated vision of the digital workplace.
 Could organizations start using similar functionality?
 Stowe favours tools based on the freelancer favourite Dropbox, which is persona non grata within most companies.
 Perhaps it is time to think more about what we think of as the nature of collaborative extranets, and think much bigger.

 “Perhaps it’s time to think more about the nature of collaborative extranets, and think much bigger.”